gaois/Tearma/TearmaWeb/wwwroot/cabhair/cuardach-tapa.en.md

 To search for a term, enter it in the search box.
 You don’t need to specify a language.
 The search is not case-sensitive i.e. it doesn’t matter if you write **term** or **TERM** (or even **TeRm**), you will get the same results.

 When you search for a term, 'Exact matches' will be listed first and underneath those you will see 'Related matches' - that is every multi-word term in the database which contains the term you entered.
-The search related terms works on the word level.
+The search related terms work on the word level.
 For example, if you search **verse**, you will find **free verse** and **verse dialogue** among the 'Related matches', but you won’t find **adverse** or **overseas**.

 ## Similar words